confizolo/smc_mod_lammps/README.md

 2. nsmc: number of deployed SMCs
 3. dump_filename: name of file to use for dumping
 4. fixname: name of the fix smc deployed in simulation

+# Warnings

+- At the current status SMCs can only be deployed all together at timestep 1 of simulation
+- Simulations containing beads not belonging to polymers to extrude CAN'T be used given the depolyment algorithm for SMCs